freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --answer--

-A single accumulated value derived from all elements in the array.
+It varies depending on the accumulator's initial value and the callback function.

 ### --question--